 Note that there are many things that can influence the effectiveness of emission reducing initiatives for a community (e.g. climate, economy, disposable income of residents, levels of environmental awareness in the community, fuel availability, technology changes).
 It is not possible to create a simple tool that would account for all of these and in fact this tool is useful because it offers a simple wide lense for community leaders to consider.
 When CEA completes a Community Energy & Emissions Plan/Climate Action Plan for a community, we take a much deeper look at the community-specific factors influencing emissions, and tailor the action planning and modelling to reflect the local context.
 A full plan includes detailed actions and other information to guide implementation.

 The territorial inventories created here match how the Province created the Community Energy & Emissions Inventories (CEEI) for BC communities (including estimates for transportation in all cases), and would also meet the criteria for FCM-ICLEI’s Partners for Climate Protection Community Milestone 1.
-Note that the inventories created by this tool do not contain the additional level of detail required by some other inventory methodologies (e.g. land use is excluded), and neither do they include estimates for embodied carbon or consumption-based emissions.
+Note that the inventories created by this tool do not contain the additional level of detail required by some other inventory methodologies (e.g. large industry, agriculture, forestry, other land use, air / marine / rail and non-road engines are all excluded), and neither do they include estimates for embodied carbon or consumption-based emissions.

 We are happy to answer questions about how to interpret the results of this tool and use it to guide further climate planning.